What is Instructor-Led Training (ILT)?

 ILT Training Materials

-• The learning objective of the course
+• Learning objective of the course

-• The learning preference of the audience
+• Learning preference of the audience

-• The complexity of the topic
+• Complexity of the topic

 Some ILT sessions may consist of one-way communication where the trainer imparts knowledge by delivering a lecture.
 As technology has developed, most educators and trainers also incorporate visual aids such as slides or Powerpoint presentations.

 Rather than speaking to learners directly for the full session, many ILT instructors will also break up sessions with videos, break-out groups to discuss and apply concepts with practical activities, or encourage participation from learners with questions or interactive sections of the training session.
-Most trainers agree that this makes for a far more effective learning experience when it comes to ILT.

 The Evolution of ILT

 As mentioned above, technology has played a big role in how instructors lead these types of training sessions over the years.
-Most of us are familiar with lecture-style sessions.
-They’re still common in many colleges and universities around the world, especially as these sessions tend to involve large groups of learners which can limit the potential for interactivity.

 If your virtual classroom training needs a revamp, check out this recent webinar recording with virtual training master Kassy LaBorie and her top five tips for delivering effective virtual ILT: